Keurig coffee taste burnt Bitter or Bad? (7 ways to fix it!)

 You can use K-cups if you can’t grind coffee beans, as their specialized packaging keeps them fresh longer.

-If you still want to use coffee grounds make sure to store them properly in airtight container and buy them in small batches so they won’t go stale.
+If you still want to use coffee grounds make sure to store them properly in an airtight container and buy them in small batches so they won’t go stale.

 Also read: How Long K cups are good for